You are using an outdated browser.

 However it might affect demand in the short term, it’s a poor excuse to justify an act of mass violence against immigrants that this party is determined to carry out regardless of whether there is some economic issue to which it can be tenuously tethered.

-From mass deportation to “remigration,” these proposals stand out as more radical than that now infamous collection of far-right ideas known as Project 2025—the policy manifesto written by several ex-Trump officials and conservative leaders (with a forward by Vance from before he was Trump’s running mate).
+From mass deportation to “remigration,” these proposals stand out as more radical than that now-infamous collection of far-right ideas known as Project 2025—the policy manifesto written by several ex-Trump officials and conservative leaders (with a foreword by Vance from before he was Trump’s running mate).
 That document outlines several housing policies.
-Former Housing and Urban Development Secretary Ben Carson wrote in the Project 2025 chapter on housing for massively scaling back HUD’s expenditures, tacking on greater work requirements for people to receive assistance and eliminating the Housing Supply Fund, a HUD program set up to deal with the nation’s housing shortage.
+Former Housing and Urban Development Secretary Ben Carson argued in the Project 2025 chapter on housing for massively scaling back HUD’s expenditures, tacking on greater work requirements for people to receive assistance, and eliminating the Housing Supply Fund, a HUD program set up to deal with the nation’s housing shortage.

 A recent report from the American Immigration Council hints at the broad and deleterious knock-on effects of the mass deportation proposal:

-Among the other eye-popping estimates furnished by the report are an estimated loss of GDP between 4.2 and 6.8 percent, shortfalls in federal tax revenues to the tune of $46.8 billion (plus an additional hit to state and local coffers estimated to be near $29.3 billion, as well as $22.6 billion worth of losses to Social Security and a additional $5.7 billion to Medicare.)
+Among the other eye-popping estimates furnished by the report are an estimated loss of gross domestic product between 4.2 and 6.8 percent and shortfalls in federal tax revenues to the tune of $46.8 billion (plus an additional hit to state and local coffers estimated to be near $29.3 billion, as well as $22.6 billion worth of losses to Social Security and a additional $5.7 billion to Medicare).
 Added to that economic mayhem would be “significant labor shocks across multiple key industries, with especially acute impacts on construction, agriculture, and the hospitality sector.”
 Those losses would spiral out into negative outcomes for everyone: “As industries suffer,” reads the report, “hundreds of thousands of U.S.-born workers could lose their jobs.”